KenanL1/Art-Gallery/README.md

 ### Tech Stack

 To build our application, we chose to use the **MERN stack**, which consists of **MongoDB, Express.js, React, and Node.js**.
 This allowed us to use a unified set of technologies for both the frontend and backend, streamlining development and reducing the complexity of the application architecture.
 By building a **Single Page Application (SPA)**, we were able to take advantage of reusable components, which increased efficiency and reduced development time.
-SPAs load only once and dynamically update content, resulting in a fast and responsive user experience that is both engaging and seamless.
-Additionally, our use of JavaScript and TypeScript throughout the stack allows for easier maintenance and better collaboration among developers.
+SPAs load only once and dynamically update content through client-side rendering, resulting in a fast and responsive user experience that is both engaging and seamless.
+Additionally, the use of JavaScript and TypeScript throughout the stack allows for easier maintenance and better collaboration among developers.

 **TypeScript** provides static type-checking, which can help to catch errors early in the development process and make code more robust and reliable.